-Threat/Hazard Type Threat/Hazard Description and Impact Threshold Earthquake An earthquake occurs within the U.S. resulting in direct economic losses greater than \$100 million Flood A flood occurs within the U.S. resulting in direct economic losses greater than \$100 million Human Pandemic Outbreak A severe outbreak of pandemic influenza with a 25 percent gross clinical attack rate spreads across the U.S. populace Hurricane A tropical storm or hurricane impacts the U.S. resulting in direct economic losses of greater than \$100 million Space Weather The sun emits bursts of electromagnetic radiation and energetic particles causing utility outages and damage to infrastructure in the U.S., resulting in direct economic losses greater than \$1 billion Tornado A single tornado or a tornado outbreak occurs in the U.S. resulting in direct economic losses greater than \$100 million Wildfire A wildfire occurs within the U.S. resulting in direct economic losses greater than \$100 million Winter Storm A winter storm event occurs within the U.S. resulting in direct economic losses of \$1 billion or greater Technological / Accide ental Biological Food Contamination Accidental conditions where introduction of a biological agent (e.g., Salmonella , E. coli , botulinum toxin) into the food supply results in 100 hospitalizations or greater and a multistate response Chemical Substance Spill or Release Accidental conditions where a release of a large volume of a chemical acutely toxic to human beings (a toxic inhalation hazard, or TIH) from a chemical plant, storage facility, or transportation mode results in either one or more off-site fatalities, or one or more fatalities (either on- or off-site) with off-site evacuations or sheltering-in-place Dam Failure Accidental conditions where dam failure and inundation in the U.S. result in one fatality or greater Radiological Substance Release Accidental conditions where reactor core damage in the U.S. causes release of radiation Transportation System Failure Accidental conditions where a bridge failure occurs within the U.S., resulting in one fatality or greater hundreds of millions occur every year in the Nation.
-Space weather events are also constant occurrences: a higher threshold was required to capture events surpassing the "100-year storm," which the electric power industry has suggested would cause direct economic loss in the billions of dollars, at minimum.
+Threat/Hazard Type Threat/Hazard Description and Impact Threshold Earthquake An earthquake occurs within the United States resulting in direct economic losses greater than \$100 million Flood A flood occurs within the United States resulting in direct economic losses greater than \$100 million Human Pandemic Outbreak A severe outbreak of pandemic influenza with a 25 percent gross clinical attack rate spreads across the U.S. populace Hurricane A tropical storm or hurricane impacts the United States resulting in direct economic losses of greater than \$100 million Space Weather The sun emits bursts of electromagnetic radiation and energetic particles causing utility outages and damage to infrastructure in the United States resulting in direct economic losses greater than \$1 billion Tornado A single tornado or a tornado outbreak occurs in the United States resulting in direct economic losses greater than \$100 million Wildfire A wildfire occurs within the United States resulting in direct economic losses greater than \$100 million Winter Storm A winter storm event occurs within the United States resulting in direct economic losses of \$1 billion or greater Technological/Accide ntal Biological Food Contamination Accidental conditions where introduction of a biological agent (e.g., Salmonella, E. coli, botulinum toxin) into the food supply results in 100 hospitalizations or greater and a multistate response Chemical Substance Spill or Release Accidental conditions where a release of a large volume of a chemical acutely toxic to human beings (a toxic inhalation hazard, or TIH) from a chemical plant, storage facility, or transportation mode results in either one or more off-site fatalities, or one or more fatalities (either on- or off-site) with off-site evacuations or sheltering-in-place Dam Failure Accidental conditions where dam failure and inundation in the United States result in one fatality or greater Radiological Substance Release Accidental conditions where reactor core damage in the United States causes release of radiation Transportation System Failure Accidental conditions where a bridge failure occurs within the United States resulting in one fatality or greater

-&lt;sup>20 The scope of the Transportation System Failure hazard is determined by the data that was actually used as the basis for the quantitative estimates of likelihood and impacts.
+&lt;sup>21 The scope of the Transportation System Failure hazard event is determined by the data that was actually used as the basis for the quantitative estimates of likelihood and impacts.
 The unclassified data available for the 2015 SNRA consisted of bridge failure data.
+Future iterations of the SNRA will also include failures of tunnels, culverts, and other transportation system infrastructure within the scope of this hazard event.